A 12-Credit Online Graduate Certificate in Educating Bilingual Learners

 - Become familiar with the many assets of bilingual learners, their families, and communities, and be able to incorporate these assets into instructional activities.

-The Educating Bilingual Learners online program:
+The Educating Bilingual Learners Online Graduate Certificate:

 - Is flexible and can be completed in a calendar year, an academic year, or over two academic years to accommodate individual preferences and timelines.